 The Group recognised share-settled transactions on the basis of IFRS 2, which requires the cost of transactions to be determined on the basis of the fair value at the allocation date.
 This cost is recognised under service costs and personnel costs, respectively, together with a corresponding increase in an equity reserve, over the period in which the service and, where applicable, performance conditions are met (the vesting period).
 At each reporting date, the Company revises its assumptions on the number of shares expected to vest and recognises the effect of the value of the shares vested during the period by recording any change in estimate in the income statement and adjusting the corresponding equity reserve.
-The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has passed as well as the Group's best estimate of the number of a financial year represents the change in the cumulative charge recognised at the beginning and end of the financial year.
+The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has passed as well as the Group's best estimate of the number of equity instruments that will ultimately vest.
+The charge or credit in the income statement of a financial year represents the change in the cumulative charge recognised at the beginning and end of the financial year.